TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Dataset analysis

 \subsection{Topic modeling}

 In this subsection, we investigate the topics covered by the channels in our TGDataset using Topic Modeling~\cite{hofmann2001unsupervised}.
 This is a data mining tool that allows finding a brief description of the topic addressed by the messages of a channel.
 For this analysis, we consider only channels that post English content.
 Thus, we use as input to the topic modeling 19,768 channels (16.34\% of our dataset).
 As in language detection, a preprocessing phase is necessary.
-In addition to the deletion of numbers, deletion of emoji, and normalization, the preprocessing involves the following operations: \begin{itemize} \item Deletion of words of one or two characters: we do not consider words of one or two characters since they are very common in messages (e.g. y, no, ok) and do not provide information about the topic. \item Lemmatization: we use the \textit{en\_core\_web\_sm} model developed by spaCy~\cite{spacy2} to reduce inflected words to their lemma to consider a word in different forms as a unique term. \item Lowercase normalization and stopwords deletion: we leverage the English list of stopwords provided by NLTK~\cite{stopwords} to discard them since they are words (\ie articles or prepositions) commonly used in language but do not carry significant meaning to a sentence~\cite{schutze1998automatic}. \end{itemize} To discover the latent topics addressed within the channels, we use the Latent Dirichlet Allocation (LDA)~\cite{blei2003latent} as the Topic Modeling algorithm.
+In addition to the deletion of numbers, deletion of emoji, and normalization, we perform other preprocessing steps.
+We exclude words with one or two characters, as they are common in messages (e.g., y, no, ok) and do not provide meaningful information about the topic.
+We use the \textit{en\_core\_web\_sm} model developed by spaCy~\cite{spacy2} to reduce inflected words to their lemmas, ensuring that different forms of a word are treated as a single term.
+Lastly, we employ the English stopwords list provided by NLTK~\cite{stopwords} to discard common words (e.g., articles and prepositions) that do not carry significant meaning in a sentence~\cite{schutze1998automatic}.

+To discover the latent topics addressed within the channels, we use the Latent Dirichlet Allocation (LDA)~\cite{blei2003latent} as the Topic Modeling algorithm.
 LDA needs as input the number of topics, so we used the UMass measure~\cite{mimno2011optimizing} to select the optimal one.
 In particular, the higher the coherence of the words representing topics, the closer to 0 the value of UMass.
 In our case, we calculate the best UMass value reached by selecting the number of topics from 10 to 30.

+The best UMass value (-0.69) is obtained with 13 topics.
+Tab.~\ref{tab:LDA_topics} shows the inferred topics and the top 10 keywords for each of them.
+Next, we group the channels according to the related topics using LDA.
+Tab.~\ref{tab:english_topics} lists the topics discovered in the TGDataset and the number of channels for each.
+These emerged topics are quite different from those covered by the seed channels (see Sec.~\ref{sec:data_collection}).
+Indeed, some disappeared (\eg Psychology, Marketing), while other interesting topics came up. \mmnote{ This shift in topic distribution is due to the snowball approach, which adds new channels linked by message forwarding to the dataset.
+As a result, channels from larger, more interconnected networks with higher forwarding activity are more likely to be included.
+This method naturally shifts the dataset toward more viral or widely shared topics.}